Yung-Shin/week10/README.md

 ## Installation:
 To use this application, a user must install VS code to read and write code.
-Then, a user must install node.js and install two dependencies called "inquirer" and "jest" by typing "npm i inquirer" and "npm i jest".
+Then, a user must install node.js and install two dependencies called "inquirer" and "jest" by typing "npm i inquirer" and "npm i jest" to a VS code terminal.
-Please not that although there are many versions for node inquirer, version 8.2.4 is most recommended.
+Please note that although there are many versions for node inquirer, version 8.2.4 is most recommended.

 ## Usage:
 This app is recommended for any users who have limited time and looking for a quick and convenient way to create a logo.